What does a proofreader do?

 Specialize in editing children's books including board books, picture books, novelty books, early readers, chapter books, and MG novels.view profile

 Picky, helpful New Yorker, lover of Austen and Dunnett and really clear recipe directions; also of getting names and dates right.view profile

 Proofreader of scholarly books and native Brazilian Portuguese speaker.view profile

-What is the difference between proofreading and the other types of editing?
+What is the difference between a proofreader and other types of editors?

 Do I need a proofreader if I’ve already worked with an editor?